Porsche 911 Carrera 2.7 RS replica review: Retro Road Test

 Porsche 911 SC

 The RS was based on the 2.4-litre 911S, its air-cooled engine bored out to 2,681cc.
 It also underwent a crash diet, including thinner body panels, lighter glass and no rear seats.
-Even the Porsche crest on the bonnet was a sticker to save a few grams.
+In Sport versions, even the Porsche crest on the bonnet was a sticker to save a few grams.

 The raw figures were 213hp at 6,300rpm, 0-62mph in 5.8 seconds and 975kg in Sport spec.
 A more luxurious (and 100kg heavier) Touring version followed, taking total production to 1,525 cars – all built in 1973.

 I was lucky enough to drive a 2.7 RS several years ago: bucket-list stuff for any petrolhead.
-I vividly remember how every input felt richly organic and the car fizzed with mechanical energy.
+I vividly remember how every input felt richly mechanical and the car fizzed with kinetic energy.
 Only its near-seven-figure value tempered my enthusiasm.

-RS prices have rocketed tenfold percent since 2004, making it one of the fastest appreciating cars this century.
-That’s great news if you own one, less so if you aspire to.
+RS prices have rocketed tenfold percent over the past two decades, making it one of the fastest appreciating cars of this century.
+That’s great news if you own one, but less so if you aspire to.

 Porsche 911 SC

 ‘Backdated’ cars have filled the vacuum.
 Typically, these are SC, Carrera 3.2 or 964 models produced between the late 1970s and early 1990s.
-Their bulky bumpers are binned, black trim is swapped for chrome and the signature RS flourishes are applied: colour-coded Fuchs wheels, ‘Carrera’ sill script and a ducktail rear spoiler.
-Purists may tut in disapproval, but the result is a Porsche that oozes retro cool.
+Their bulky bumpers are binned, black trim is swapped for chrome and the signature RS flourishes are applied: colour-coded Fuchs wheels, a ‘Carrera’ sill script and a ducktail rear spoiler.
+Porsche nerds may tut in disapproval, but the result is a 911 that oozes retro cool.

 This 1980 SC was backdated in 2013, using fibreglass bumpers and body panels.
 Its 207hp 3.0-litre engine and ‘cookie cutter’ alloys are unaltered, while its cabin boasts several niceties missing from the RS – including electric windows and a radio.